 Students and families visiting Cornell are welcome to attend a Chemistry lecture.
 Prospective students will typically attend CHEM 2150, CHEM 2070, or CHEM 3570 in the Fall semester or CHEM 2070 or CHEM 3580 in the Spring semester.

-Additional information about exploring campus and help with planning your visit can be found here.
+See additional information about exploring campus and help with planning your visit.